Deep Space 845se55 July 2008

 "Beneath the bonnet"of each audio amp chassis, top left, you can

 terminations of the incoming umbilical cables.
-Towards
+Towards the right

-and driver stages.
-At bottom left is the active protection board
+input and driver stages.
+At bottom left is the active protection

-down the amp if an output tube draws excessive anode current, ie,
+if an output tube draws excessive anode current, ie, malfunctions.

 All wiring is genuine point to point wiring with mainly hardwood